H-E-L-P/dmu_products/dmu1/readme.md

 HELP Data Release 1
 ---------------------------------------

 As new surveys and data releases are coming out all the time we decided to define a masterlist across all HELP field called Data Release 1 (DR1).
-There is a soft link to the appropriately dated file in every folder according to the following naming convention:

-dmu_products/dmu1/dmu1_ml_FIELD/data/master_catalogue_field_dr1.fits

 In some cases there may be newer data and a newer masterlist.
 You must take care in those cases when using subsequent HELP data products as we can't guarantee that the IDs and other data will properly match up.